 - a missing bleed.

 Symptoms can justify testing, but they cannot replace it.
 A dated timeline is more useful than symptom comparison.
-See spotting on the pill for more on why bleeding alone cannot confirm or exclude pregnancy, and no withdrawal bleed on the pill for what to do when the expected bleed does not arrive.
+See whether spotting on the pill means something's wrong for more on why bleeding alone cannot confirm or exclude pregnancy, and what it means if your withdrawal bleed doesn't arrive for what to do when the expected bleed does not arrive.

 The Bottom Line